Cloud Computing and Data Security go Hand in Hand

 Cloud computing has become a loosely used buzzword in recent years.
 The term is so commonly used, that even if you are a non-IT person, you are expected to know something about it.
 As per Gartner’s IT Glossary, it is “a style of computing in which scalable and elastic IT-enabled capabilities are delivered as a service using Internet technologies.”
 This includes both software and hardware.
 In simple terms, it means that your data, applications, and even your hardware could be hosted by a service provider on multiple (or dedicated) servers.
 This model of cloud computing services is true distributed computing in real terms.

-The benefits of cloud computing services are manifold: pay per use, lower costs of maintenance, rapid deployment, and scalability of systems, disaster recovery solutions, professional data storage, and security services, network protection, and many more.
+The benefits of cloud computing services are manifold: pay per use, lower costs of maintenance, rapid application deployment, and scalability of systems, cloud analytics, disaster recovery solutions, professional data storage, and security services, network protection, and many more.
 These services have allowed companies to maintain a leaner IT infrastructure in-house, and this also translates to lower headcount in terms of IT personnel.

 The Data Security Landscape